1973 oil crisis: Attempts at resolution

 The United States used to stand up to aggression—you did that in World War Two and in 1956 during the Suez War.
 If the United States had done the same after 1967, we would not have witnessed this deterioration...
 Before the Jewish State was established, there existed nothing to harm good relations between Arabs and Jews.
 There were many Jews in Arab countries.
 When the Jews were persecuted in Spain, Arabs protected them.
 When the Romans drove the Jews out, Arabs protected them.
 At Yalta, it was Stalin who said there had to be a Jewish state...Israel is advancing Communist objectives...Among those of the Jewish faith there are those who embrace Zionism...Most of the immigration to Israel is from the Soviet Union...They want to establish a Communist base right in the Middle East...And now, all over the world, the Jews are putting themselves into positions of authority".

-Initially, Secretary of Defense James Schlesinger suggested to Kissinger that the USA invade Saudi Arabia and another Arab countries and seize their oil fields.
+Initially, Secretary of Defense James Schlesinger suggested to Kissinger that the United States invade Saudi Arabia and another Arab countries and seize their oil fields.
 Kissinger stated in a private state department meeting that it's “ridiculous that the civilized world is held up by 8 million savages...
-Can’t we overthrow one of the sheikhs just to show that we can do it?”
+Can't we overthrow one of the sheikhs just to show that we can do it?”
 They formed a plan to invade Abu Dhabi, Kuwait, and Saudi Arabia.
 Kissinger publicly threatened "countermeasures" in a November 21, 1973 press conference if the embargo was not lifted, and the Saudis responded with threatening further oil cuts and to burn their oil fields if the US military invaded.
 After the CIA confirmed these threats, Kissinger gave up military intervention and decided to deal with Israel's troop withdrawals, settling on diplomatic solutions to the oil embargo.

 Lifting the embargo

 On 18 March 1974, King Faisal ended the oil embargo.

 Sadat had reported to Faisal that the United States was being more "evenhanded", and Kissinger had promised to sell Saudi Arabia weapons that it had previously denied under the grounds that they might be used against Israel.
-More importantly, Saudi Arabia had billions of dollars invested in Western banks, and the massive bout of inflation set off by the oil embargo was a threat to this fortune as inflation eroded the value of the money, giving Faisal a vested interest in helping to contain the damage he himself inflicted on the economies of the West.
+More importantly, Saudi Arabia had billions of dollars invested in Western banks, and the massive bout of inflation set off by the oil embargo was a threat to this fortune as inflation eroded the value of the money, giving Faisal a vested interest in helping to contain the damage he himself had inflicted on the economies of the West.